opendp/PSI/README.md

 ## Developer Workflow

-Please use the following workflow when updating this repository.
+For any changes to his repository, please use the following workflow:

-1. Create a [GitHub issue](https://github.com/TwoRavens/PSI/issues) or look up the number of an existing issue.
+1. Create a [GitHub issue](https://github.com/TwoRavens/PSI/issues) describing your update or look up the number of an existing issue.
     - Example: Issue #18 is titled "Add external, static files directly to project"
 2. [Create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) off of master based on the issue number.
     - Naming format for branch: `(issue number)-some-text`